EthanZimmer4786/synthetic-data-experiment-2025/README.md

 # synthetic-data-experiment
+This repository is a collection of the code written by myself for my 2024-2025 research project on the usage of synthetic data in object detection.
+The code here should only be used as a reference, because there are likely numerous bugs or errors as I was still learning python at the time.

 ## CIFAKE Dataset
 The CIFAKE dataset contains real photographs from CIFAR-10 and synthetic images created with Stable Diffusion version 1.4.